-Adj Assoc Prof Zhang Jin Min
+Assoc Prof Zhang Jin Min

-Head of Woodwind Studies
+Head of Woodwinds

 Zhang Jin Min graduated from Beijing's Central Conservatory of Music in 1982, and won a French government scholarship to study at the Paris Conservatoire where he obtained an advanced performance certificate and was awarded a gold medal for chamber music.
 From 1984 to 1985, he was the Head of the Brass and Woodwind Departments at the Central Conservatory in Beijing, and at the same time, managed the China National Youth Orchestra.
 Following this, he received a government scholarship to pursue the Master of Music degree at the Geneva Superior Conservatory.
 He was a member of the Orchestra de la Suisse Romande before joining the Singapore Symphony Orchestra as Principal Bassoonist in 1987.

 As a soloist, Zhang Jin Min has performed with the Singapore Symphony on several occasions.
 In addition, he has played with renowned orchestras including the Biel Symphony Orchestra, Chamber Orchestre de Lausanne, Reims Symphony Orchestra, Fukuoka Symphony Orchestra, Shanghai Broadcasting Orchestra, Beijing Symphony Orchestra, Malaysian Philharmonic Orchestra, Hangzhou Philharmonic Orchestra and Xiamen Philharmonic Orchestra.
 He has also given solo performances on Radio TV de France, the French national broadcasting network.
 In November 2000, he was appointed Guest Principal Bassoonist of the China Philharmonic Orchestra.
 Since 2012, he has been appointed as a member of the artistic advisory committee in the Singapore Symphony Orchestra.
 And in 2016, he has been invited to perform with the Philharmonia Orchestra UK as the guest principal bassoon during a China performance tour under the baton of Vladimir Ashkenazy.

 A widely respected performer and teacher, Zhang Jin Min has been a visiting artist at major conservatories in Europe, including the Geneva Conservatory in Switzerland, Academy of Saint-Maur in France, and Graz Academy of Music in Austria.
 He has taught and conducted masterclasses at many conservatories in China, and is currently a Visiting Professor of Music at the Central Conservatory of Music in Beijing.
 He has also been appointed as a visiting professor at the newly established China Orchestral Academy at the Central Conservatory.
 He was recently honoured by being named as the first artist consultant to the China Association of Musicians (Bassoon Association) for his outstanding contributions to music in China.
 Recently, he has given masterclasses and solo performances in Hochschule der Kunste, Bern and Geneva Superior Conservatory, Switzerland.
 He is also a Board Member of the Asian Double Reed Association.